 Afternoon sessions opened with Vanilla Cosmology, on which I took few notes because vanilla is not my strongest subject.
 But the speaker eloquently described a slowly rolling scalar field, with 'stretched quantum fluctuations', in which entropy had produced from a hot, swirling thermal plasma soup an abundance of Higgs-like particles.
-I had to smile, as the newest particle to hit the discovery charts had quickly made its way, it seemed, to the top of the Dark Matter candidacy jar.
-Something called 'leptogenesis' produced material asymmetry, typically via decay of Majorana neutrinos, bringing to mind a merry-go-round of varying shapes and sizes in the evolving swarm of particle types.
+I had to smile - the newest particle to hit the discovery charts had quickly made its way, it seemed, to the top of the Dark Matter candidacy jar.
 Phase transition on the universal scale, she said, started with hybrid inflation, through to cosmic strings, to leptogenesis and ultimately Dark Matter, suggesting that Dark Matter had somehow made a late appearance in the cosmic order.
-I wondered if this were so, and how anyone would know, since nobody has ever seen it.
+I wondered if this were so, and how one would know, since nobody has ever seen it.

 Christof Wetterich gave what I thought to be one of the best talks of all, introducing a new term to the gathering - the Cosmon field.
 This field, he explained, is similar to the electric field but has no 'direction'.
 He spoke of the neutrino evolving into a non-relativistic particle late in the timeline of the Universe and bringing with it an energy density not much smaller than that believed to arise from Dark Matter, to which Neutrinos, he purported, can have a substantial coupling potential.
 There would be, he said, strong bounds on atom-cosmon couplings, shown from tests of equivalence principles and time variation, but no such bounds apply to neutrino couplings.
 A cosmon-mediated attractive force would have a similar scale to gravity, while growing neutrinos can change cosmon evolution, and growing neutrino mass triggers a transition to almost static Dark Energy.
 A 'stopped' scalar field, he said, mimics a Constant!
 I found myself nodding.
 More smoking guns in the woodpile.
 Cosmic events. says Christof, trigger changes in cosmon evolution.

-The last session I saw, having sloped off to the courtyard garden for a while to enjoy a conversation with a lovely Columbian lady, put the cosmological constant under further investigation.
+The last session put the cosmological constant under further investigation.
 Once more we saw lots of finely-tuned cosmic pies varying from the pies thrown onto screens before.
 The speaker mentioned a "Quintessence-Cosmon slowing rolling scalar field" with negligible couplings to matter.
 And during a warning of loop systems, I noticed Amendola's name in the corner, there among the list of credited scientists investigating Dark Energy-coupled models.
-(Luca Amendola is distantly related to Tony Amendola, aka Bra'tac of Stargate fame.)
+(Luca Amendola is distantly related to Tony Amendola, whose quote is on the Home page.)
 "Is the Universe non-flat," the speaker asked?
 "Have we been duped by a fake W (or Z)?"
-I laughed inside.
+I laughed silently.
 If it turned out that the W particle was fake, I'd be first to congratulate Carlo Rubbia on winning a Nobel Prize for intergalactic deception.

-As I made my way out of the hall I was stopped in my tracks by a large young man who told me the organiser who'd invited me to Invisibles now wanted to see me.
-I was pleased, as I'd been looking for opportunities to chat with her about what I was doing, and why.
+As I made my way out of the hall I was stopped in my tracks by a large young man who told me the organiser wanted to see me.
+I was pleased, as I'd wanted to chat with her about what I was doing, and why.
 But I was struck dumb by what I found to be the reality of that present moment.
-In hindsight I blamed conversations on the weather.
+In hindsight I blamed those conversations on the weather.

 "I don't want any of this Conference making its way into any book you might write," she said vociferously.
 "This is a public event, but those attending it are scientists, and I'm very uncomfortable with what's been said here and feel misled by your emails."

 She told me that the scientist concerned had no recollection of any conversations with me.
-I happily allowed her to march me off for a confrontation and immediately put it to him that we had spoken, that he was at first engaged in a conference call and had asked me to call back at a given time, which I did, then explaining that I had written a book dovetailing quantum principles with human development and that my next book would be written in tandem with the current Dark Matter investigations.
-He was happy to refer me to the organisers of two conferences back-to-back in Durham, and both organisers on hearing from me had shown no reservation in inviting me along.
+I happily allowed her to march me off for a confrontation with said scientist and put it to him that we had spoken, he was happy to refer me to the organisers of two conferences back-to-back in Durham, and both organisers on hearing from me had shown no reservation in inviting me along.
 He remembered.

-"If it's in the public domain," he said lightly, "then surely she can use it?"
+"If it's in the public domain," he said lightly to Angry Organiser, "then surely she can use it?"

 He seemed almost as taken aback as I was.

-Apologising profusely for offending anyone, on the grounds that I had no intention of putting anybody's back up but was seeking to cultivate and maintain good relationships with the scientific community, I rested my case.
+Apologising for offending anyone, on the grounds that I had no intention of putting anybody's back up, I rested my case.
 She said she'd have to think about it.
-Apparently some of the things I'd said over lunch were 'inappropriate', and the questions I'd raised from the floor were "not the sort of questions scientists want to be asked."
+Apparently some of the things I'd said over lunch were 'inappropriate', and questions I'd raised from the floor were "not the sort of questions scientists want to be asked."